Clearinx/SeatExchangerApp/README.md

 Of course, you can use other flightnumbers (to be exact, officially these are called iata numbers) as well, as long as the airline is supported by the AviationEdge database.

-When you click on the + sign, you will be prompted for the flightcode, and the departure date.
-If you click on the Submit button, in the background, the following procedure will happen:
+When you tap on the + sign, you will be prompted for the flightcode, and the departure date.
+If you tap on the Submit button, in the background, the following procedure will happen:

 <img src="https://github.com/Clearinx/SeatExchangerApp/blob/master/Docs/Diagrams/Flowchart/Keeping%20flights%20and%20seats%20in%20local%20and%20cloud%20DB%20in%20sync.jpg" width="590" height="1062">